Zachhaaa/zachpuglia-portfolio/content/titan-4m.md

 {{< imgtext >}}

 The part has no practical purpose.
-However, it is a great part to learn CAM due to features that require different tools and machining strategies.
+However, it is a great part to learn CAM due to the features that require different tools and machining strategies.

 {{< imgtextend src="titan-4m/cad.webp" convert=true >}}